- 3D printing of light weight alloys and material developmentKeren Zohar-Hauber, .

 Here we present some industrial case studies of PeP usage.
 The specimens were polished on a newly acquired PeP machine at the Faculty of Mechanical Engineering, University of Ljubljana.
 The presented work was performed within the scope of Horizon Europe project titled Strengthening the Excellence of Additive Manufacturing Capabilities (SEAMAC) coordinated by Assoc. prof. dr. Joško Valentinčič (Laboratory for alternative technologies).

-KROKK plays a key role in bringing this solution to the market by offering not only the Lehmann tables, but a comprehensive package that includes bespoke fixtures and professional installation.
-This ensures that customers receive a fully optimised solution that integrates effortlessly into their production lines, increasing efficiency and reducing energy costs.
+KROKK d.o.o. plays a key role in bringing this solution to the market by offering not only the Lehmann tables, but a comprehensive package that includes bespoke fixtures and professional installation.
+This ensures that customers receive a fully optimized solution that integrates effortlessly into their production lines, increasing efficiency and reducing energy costs.

-• Industrial visualization for visionariesPeter Skopec, ControlTech d.o.o.
+- Industrial visualization for visionariesPeter Skopec, ControlTech d.o.o.

 We present a revolutionary platform for the visualization of industrial systems, which stands out for its modernity, adaptability and universality.
 It is an innovative solution that goes beyond traditional approaches.